Ester Hernandez

-Ester Hernández (born 1944) is a California Bay Area Chicanx visual artist recognized for her prints and pastels focusing on farm worker rights, cultural, political, and Chicana feminist issues.
+Ester Hernández (born 1944) is an American Chicana visual artist recognized for her prints and pastels focusing on farm worker rights, cultural, political, and Chicana feminist issues.
+Hernández' was an activist in the Chicano Arts Movement in the 1960's and also made art pieces that focus on issues of social justice, civil rights, women's rights, and the Farm Worker Movement.
+She is based in San Francisco, California.

-Background
+Early life and education

 Hernández is a Chicana of Yaqui and Mexican heritage.
 She was born in Dinuba, a small town in the central San Joaquin Valley of California.
 Her parents and family were farmworkers.

 In 1976, Hernández earned a Bachelor of Art degree at the University of California, Berkeley.

+Career

 Hernández's work has been exhibited both nationally and internationally since 1973.
 She has received awards and commissions from organizations ranging from the California Arts Council to the National Endowment for the Arts.
 Hernandez's work is in the permanent collections of nearly twenty national and international museums including the Los Angeles County Museum of Art in California, the Smithsonian American Art Museum in Washington, DC and the National Museum of Mexican Art.

 Hernández's archives are housed at the Stanford University Library's Department of Special Collections in Palo Alto, California.